7 questions to measure workplace accountability

 1. We hold ourselves and our team members accountable for results.

-We know that human beings are biased toward presenting themselves to fit in or please an audience, and we’ve already discussed how most organizations say that they want a highly accountable individual.
-By shifting this item from the “I” to “we” format, we are more likely to receive truthful impressions of the culture of accountability across the organization.
+We know that human beings are biased toward presenting themselves to fit in or please an audience.
+We’ve already discussed how most organizations say that they want a highly accountable individual.
+Shifting this item from the “I” to “we” format makes you more likely to receive truthful impressions of the organization's accountability culture.

 2. I know how my work contributes to the goals of [my company].